Slay the Spire 2 Regent Card Tier List (Patch v0.103.2)

 Star Battery

 The Star Battery build stockpiles Stars across the first two turns of a fight, then spends them on a high-cost payoff card on turn three or later.
-Stars persist between turns.
+Stars persist between turns inside a single combat.
 No other resource in the game does that.
-Once you bank them, they stay banked until you spend them.
+Combat-start grants on Divine Right and Divine Destiny strongly imply Stars reset per fight, so treat the bank as resetting at the start of every encounter until in-game testing proves otherwise.
+The full guide is at the Star Battery walkthrough.

 Forge Blade